Revolut Compared to N26

 More details of Revolut Plans and Charges in Ireland.

 If you are looking to make a large purchase (i.e over €5000 worth) outside Ireland – i.e a car – N26 or Revolut might not be the best option.
 The free versions of both cards have daily spending limits.
 N26 card has a daily spending limit of €5000 and Revolut’s limit is £5000 in 96 hours.
 Also – the Revolut free account will charge 0.5% currency conversion on spending of over €1000.
 Although you could upgrade to Revolut Premium for a month to avoid this fee – but it will cost you €7.99 for a month.

 For larger purchases in other currencies – such as a car – you should consider the online currency exchange marketplace Currency Fair.

-With WISE (Formerly Transferwise), you get a “Multi-Currency Account ” with a UK account and sort code plus a Euro account with an IBAN and a USD account.
+With WISE (Formerly Transferwise), you get a “Multi-Currency Account ” with a UK account number and sort code plus a Euro account with an IBAN and also USD account.
 (Other account currencies are also available).
 A WISE account can accept payments in multiple currencies.

 The Wise Multi-Currency Account also comes with an optional debit card for spending in different currencies with very low fees. (£5 delivery charge).